 The DAT has four sections, which include:

-A ninety-minute survey of natural sciences, including forty biology questions, thirty general chemistry questions, and thirty organic chemistry questions.
+A 90-minute survey of natural sciences, including 40 biology questions, 30 general chemistry questions, and 30 organic chemistry questions.

-A sixty-minute perceptual ability (PAT) assessment comprised of six problem sets related to three-dimensional manipulation and spatial reasoning.
+A 60-minute perceptual ability (PAT) assessment comprised of six problem sets related to three-dimensional manipulation and spatial reasoning.

-A forty-five-minute quantitative reasoning section, with math questions similar to those on the SAT including algebra, fractions, roots, and trigonometry.
+A 45-minute quantitative reasoning section, with math questions similar to those on the SAT including algebra, fractions, roots, and trigonometry.

 A detailed DAT program guide is available from the American Dental Association (ADA), which includes links to sample questions and practice tests.